-The filter medium Purigen by Seachem is a unique product, that should in every aquarium.
-Whether community aquarium, planted aquascape or marine water reef, a use of this universally usable filter material is worthwhile in any case.
+The filter medium Purigen by Seachem is an absolutely unique product, and every aquarium keeper should use it!
+It doesn't matter if you have a social tank, a planted aquascape or a marine reef, using this highly versatile filter material is worthwhile in any case.

 What is Purigen?

-Purigen is a synthetic adsorption resin, based on a specific polymer.
-It is expressly not an exchange resin that absorbs and releases certain substances; it removes organic nitrogen compounds and other organic substances like proteins permanently from the water and reduces water pollution.
-Consequently, this increases the redox potential.
-In addition, discoloration of the water, which for example has been caused by using driftwood is effectively and quickly eliminated.
-After prolonged use, Purigen indicates the exhausted receptivity by an ever darker growing color.
-A clear shade of brown indicates that the filter medium should be regenerated.
+Purigen is a synthetic adsorptive resin, based on a specific polymer.
+It is expressly not an ion-exchanging resin that would absorb and release certain substances; it removes organic nitrogen compounds and other organic substances like proteins from the water permanently, and so it reduces water pollution.
+Consequently, the redox potential in the aquarium increases.
+In addition, Purigen removes discolorations of the water, which for example may have been caused by the use of driftwood efficiently, effectively and quickly.
+After some time in use, Purigen indicates its waning receptivity by a color change: it grows darker.
+A dark brown shade indicates that the filter medium should be regenerated.

-Purigen bagged in different states.
-Left: as new.
-In the middle: mild use.
+Bagged Purigen in different states.
+Left: new.
+Central: after light use.
 Right: after prolonged use.

-Purigen can be used in any type of filter, outer filter, inner filter, techinical tank or filter shaft.
-Preferably, it should be placed in a well-flowed area.
-While the 100 ml version comes ready to use in a sealed bag, larger packages are available as loose items.
-Here the product should be placed in a suitable filter bag to match the size of the aquarium.
-The mesh size should not be too large, so that the tiny Purigen particles can not escape the bag.
-We recommend the filter bag The Bag by Seachem, which is re-sealable and chlorine-proof.
-This is important for the regeneration of Purigen, which we’ll cover later.
+Purigen can be used in any type of filter: External filter, internal filter, filter sump or filter shaft.
+Preferably, it should be placed in an area with a good current.
+While the 100 ml version comes in a sealed bag ready to use, the material is loose in the larger package sizes.
+If you buy large, you should place the product in a filter bag that allows you to use the Purigen that is recommended for the size of your aquarium.
+The mesh should not be too large, in order to prevent the tiny Purigen particles from escaping the bag.
+We recommend the special filter bag The Bag by Seachem, which is re-sealable and chlorine-proof.
+These factors are important when it comes to regenerating Purigen, which we’ll cover later.

 Purigen in a planted freshwater tank

-Purigen is a great tool during the start-up of an acuascape or planted aquarium.
-Especially when driftwood was used in the design, which would turn the water brown thanks to the humic substances contained in the wood.
+Purigen is a great tool during the start-up of an aquascape or planted aquarium, especially when the design requires driftwood, which has a tendency to stain the water by leaking humic substances contained in the wood.
 Purigen keeps the water crystal clear from day one.
-Soil substrates such as ADA Amazonia, which emit quite a lot of nitrogen compounds into the water, are defused a bit by Purigen’s absorption capacity.
-Unlike activated carbon, it has no significant effect on iron and other trace elements important for the growth of aquatic plants.
-Although organic precursors of nitrogen-containing compounds are degraded, but Purigen does not directly remove nitrate, urea and phosphate.
-This leaves only macronutrients important to the water plants.
+Soil substrates such as ADA Amazonia, which leak quite a large amount of nitrogen compounds into the water in the beginning, are "defused" somewhat by the absorptive capacity of Purigen.
+Unlike activated carbon, it has no significant effect on iron and other trace elements that are important for the growth of your aquatic plants.
+Although the organic precursors of nitrogenous compounds are absorbed, Purigen does not remove nitrate, urea and phosphate, so your aquarium plants still have sufficient amounts of the macronutrients they need.

-By removing organic compounds, Purigen supports the protein skimmer.
-After a certain runtime, the effect is noticeable by lower nitrate and phosphate levels in the open water.
-It removes the yellow tint of the aquarium’s water and ensures a crystal clear view.
-Coral growth gets enhanced, too because due to the clear water, more light will reach the corals.
-Unlike activated carbon, Purigen has close to no effect on trace elements and doesn’t remove them from the head of water in a way that’d make a difference.
-Purigen adsorbs nettle toxins emitted by corals and anemones and creates a better ambience for all inhabitants of the reef aquarium.
+By removing organic compounds, Purigen acts as backup for the protein skimmer.
+After a certain time of usage, the effect becomes noticeable as nitrate and phosphate levels in the open water decrease.
+Purigen removes the yellow tint from the aquarium water and ensures a crystal clear view.
+The corals will grow better, too: Thanks to the clearer water, more light will reach them.
+Unlike activated carbon, Purigen has practically no effect on the trace elements in the water and therefore doesn’t absorb significant amounts.
+Purigen has the ability to absorb the toxins emitted by the cnidoblasts of the corals and anemones and creates a better ambience for all inhabitants of the reef aquarium.

-The performance of many other resins decreases over time, and regeneration can prove to be quite cumbersome.
-Purigen indicates its saturation through its hue which tends to turn more and more brown.
-It’s functionality is restored super easily using common household bleach.
-Detailed instructions can be found here.
+The performance of many other resins decreases over time, and regeneration can be quite cumbersome.
+Purigen indicates its absorptive capacity through its color, which turns more and more brown with increasing saturation.
+Its functionality is restored super easily with common household bleach.
+You'll find detailed instructions how to regenerate Purigen in our Wiki article here.